 - Security: Never overlook the security baked into new tools or applications, particularly if your organization is regulated.
 Early Gen AI adopters found out quickly that security and privacy within AI tools wasn't up to snuff and some paid a significant price for that oversight.

-Best Practices for Adoption
+Best Practices for AI Adoption

 Respected technology analyst firm Gartner offers a deep dive into Gen AI in its series on innovative technology, alongside some tips for getting started that can easily be adapted for many innovative technology implementations.